TDA/ehi_dimva_paper/reviewer_comments.md

 - ~~Figures 2 and 3 convey identical information, so one of them can be omitted.~~

-- Section 3.2.1 is far too large (to the point of being self-referential), and ought to be divided into smaller sub-sections.
+- Section 3.2.1 is far too large (to the point of being self-referential), and ought to be divided into smaller sub-sections. - PARTIALLY DONE.
+Split into 2 adn removed self references, not sure if enough.

 - ~~Section 6 contains what appears to be a phantom footnote (2).~~ DONE.